 Assuming that you don’t know anything about SDLC or software development life cycle, this article will fill you in on everything you need to get started.
-We talk about SDLC in general; what it is, how it works, what are the phases that it goes through.
+We talk about SDLC in general; what it is, how it works, and what are the phases that it goes through.
 In addition, we also look at a few software development lifecycle models that help to refine the overall workflow.

 What is the Software Development Life Cycle?

-The Software Development Life cycle or SDLC is a thorough process to manufacture software that systematically ensures that the quality and the correctness of the software is according to the standards set by the company and the industry.
+The Software Development Life cycle or SDLC is a thorough process to manufacture software that systematically ensures that the quality and the correctness of the software are according to the standards set by the company and the industry.

-The software development life cycle is a compilation of ideas and plans that explain the whole process of planning, building, maintaining software from initiation to completion.
+The software development life cycle is a compilation of ideas and plans that explain the whole process of planning, building, and maintaining software from initiation to completion.
 And it’s not a stagnant process either.

 Why use SDLC?